keskim1111/network-analysis/README.md

 We expect the multiple graph path to include folders in the single graph format.

 You can use example graphs from the `graphs` folder:
-- Benchmark  (Yeast and Arabidopsis)
+- protein_protein_interaction_networks  (Yeast and Arabidopsis)
-- Shani_graphs (folder of 1,000 or 10,000 nodes graphs created with different mixing parameter )
+- benchmark_graphs (folder of 1,000 or 10,000 nodes graphs created with different mixing parameter )
 ### Quick start

 ```python